anttijuu/O3-chat-client/README.md

 from the command line.

 Windows Command prompt does not by default support UTF-8, so any special chars may end up not transferring properly.
-Prefer using VS Code terminal which does support UTF-8, or even better, use a proper terminal app such as Terminus (Win/Linux/macOS) or iTerm (macOS).
+Prefer using a terminal which does support UTF-8, or even better, use a proper terminal app such as Terminus (Win/Linux/macOS) or iTerm (macOS).

 ## Preparing the client